curedao/docs/constitution/6-tokenomics.md

 come out to $853,726,256,983,240,000 (~$853 quadrillion).

 CureDAO values the suffering of all equally.
-Since we plan to serve as the model for a world that does the same, we propose to mint 853,726,256,983,240,000 $dCURES tokens to be allocated by the will of the people.
+Since we plan to serve as the model for a world that does the same, we propose to mint 853,726,256,983,240,000 CureDAO tokens to be allocated by the will of the people.

 ##### Downsides
 Harmony (ONE) has a maximum supply of 12.6 billion tokens.
 853 quadrillion is a lot of tokens.